Key Takeaways

 A calligrapher gracefully paints Chinese characters with brush and ink — an art form known as 书法 that expresses both emotion and beauty while preserving thousands of years of Chinese cultural tradition.

-Today, calligraphy is most often practiced as a meditative art form, but it's important to note that in ancient China, calligraphy was more than just a hobby.
-It was an essential skill, just like being able to handwrite letters in cursive once was before the advent of computers and email.
+Today, calligraphy is most often practised as a meditative art form.
+In ancient China, however, it was far more than a hobby — it was an essential skill, much like handwriting letters in cursive once was before computers and email.

-Chinese scholars and officials wrote government documents by hand, and when they did so, what we now call calligraphy was simply the technique they used to handwrite characters using writing brushes.
-Students in ancient China also used calligraphy to write the infamous imperial exams by hand.
+Chinese scholars and officials wrote government documents by hand, using what we now call calligraphy simply to render characters with a writing brush.
+Students in ancient China also used it to sit the famous imperial exams by hand.

 Chinese calligraphy rose to prominence during the Han dynasty (206 BCE–220 CE).
-Initially, it was practiced mainly by educated men and some noblewomen, as literacy was rare among ordinary people.
-Over time, as its popularity spread among the elite, the ability to render graceful, well-formed characters by hand became a mark of refinement, learning, and social prestige.
+At first it was practised mainly by educated men and some noblewomen, since literacy was rare among ordinary people.

-Soon, calligraphy was enshrined as one of the Six Arts (六艺 liùyì) that formed the foundation of education in ancient Chinese culture.
+Soon, calligraphy was enshrined as one of the Six Arts (六艺 liùyì) that formed the foundation of education in ancient China.
 Alongside calligraphy, these arts included ritual practice, music, archery, chariot driving, and mathematics.

 CLI students observing a calligrapher at work during a cultural activity